Impact of gender on the formation and outcome of mentoring relationships in academic research: Discussion

 \section{Discussion}

 Our results indicate that graduate-level mentoring relationships are formed at higher rates between trainees and mentors of the same gender.
-Gender homophily occurs across a variety of research areas and mentor success levels and was present from 2000-2015, but has declined over time.
+Gender homophily occurs consistently across a variety of research areas and mentor success levels.
 Gender groups are also associated with differences in mentoring outcomes, as measured by trainees' continuation to academic mentorship roles.
-Women graduate students and postdocs have lower continuation rates than men, even after controlling for mentor gender and mentor's academic achievements.
-In addition, trainees of men mentors have higher continuation rates than trainees of women mentors, although the effect of mentor gender is weaker and less consistently significant than that of trainee gender.
-A substantial portion of the association between mentor gender and trainee retention in academia is accounted for by the mentor's status, as women mentors have lower average rank on traditional measures of success.
-These findings support a model in which mentors' access to resources such as funding, lab size, publication throughput, and citations are distributed unevenly by gender, and in turn affect trainees' retention in academia.
+Women graduate students and postdocs have lower continuation rates than men, even after controlling for mentor gender and mentor's status.
+Although trainees of men mentors have higher continuation rates than trainees of women mentors, this effect is weaker and less consistently significant than that of trainee gender.
+In addition, a substantial portion of the association between mentor gender and trainee retention in academia is accounted for by the observation that women mentors have lower average rank on traditional measures of success.
+These findings support a model in which mentors' access to funding and labor, as well as prestige markers such as citations, are distributed unevenly by gender, and in turn affect trainees' retention in academia.